 3 WAYS THE ARTS WILL HELP WITH BACK TO SCHOOL

-The ARTs will be necessary for helping to transition our students back to school.
+The ARTs are necessary for helping to transition our students back to school or into a new classroom.
 No matter if we are teaching face-to-face or remotely, the arts can build community, help with students’ SEL, and deepen their understanding of content.
 Let’s look at examples and activities to integrate the arts into our back to school routines with 3 Ways the Arts will Help with Back to School.

 The arts are going to be necessary to transitioning to school in the fall.
 Let’s talk about why.

 You’ve probably been having that feeling of uncertainty around what your next school year is going to look like.
 With all the guidelines of social distancing, PPE, student safety in schools, administrators and educators are wondering what is going to happen.
 What is a realistic expectation?

 Maybe it’s possible that we will be going back to our classrooms, but it’s also highly possible that remote teaching and learning will continue.
 And that may even look different than the crisis teaching we’ve been doing.